 Why?
 In part, the change is due to training programmes such as TeachFirst, which require participants to stay in the same school for their first year after qualification.
 Other on-the-job routes, such as the GTP, also gained loyalty from trainees who had often worked in the school previously as a teaching assistant.

 What the figures show is that schools which are NOT training people to get QTS will likely find it harder to recruit new teachers.
 (As the new teachers are sucked up by the ones where they train).

 This doesn’t mean your school should run out and sign up to School Direct.
 Taking PGCE students on placements can work too.

 But it’s definitely worth thinking about how your school can get some trainees in the door and hang on to them where possible.
 If nothing else, it’ll save your recruitment costs.
 And it seems from the data that ‘train-and-stay’ is only going to get bigger, so it’s best to get on-board asap.

 Enjoyed this post and want to join our Teacher Tapp panel?

 Already a huge fan of Teacher Tapp?
 Spread the word!

-Please use these materials at staff briefings, CPD sessions, your children’s birthday party, bus shelters, your local supermarket, etc…
+Please use these materials at staff briefings, CPD sessions, your children’s birthday party, at bus shelters, etc…